 Get your touchpoint plan together and capitalize on calling and asking your customers if they are ok and build your relationship in a positive way. (also see tips on engaging with fans)

-ENGAGING WITH FANS DURING DIFFICULT TIMES: 3 WAYS TO CONNECT WITH YOUR FANS
+ENGAGING WITH CUSTOMERS DURING DIFFICULT TIMES: 3 WAYS TO CONNECT

 1. Service Mindset: Never Say No, Always Give Options!

 Understand customer needs - don’t enforce processes, policies or payment plan/renewal policies.